 If an item is damaged beyond further use, the patron is liable and must pay for the replacement or repair/restoration and processing fee.

-Use of Collection Agency
+Use of Material-Recovery Service

 Library Records Maintenance

 Accounts that have been inactive for three years after their expiration will be deleted.